 In the Comoro Islands in the indian Ocean, some 40 French and Belgian mercenaries are facing an uncertain future.

-In the Comoro Islands in the indian Ocean, some 40 French and Belgian mercenaries are facing an uncertain future.
+Background: In the Comoro Islands in the indian Ocean, some 40 French and Belgian mercenaries are facing an uncertain future.
 Led by the veteran Belgian mercenary, Colonel Bob Denard, the men overthrew the government of the late president, Ali Soilih, in May this year and they now hold influential positions on the islands, off the southern tip of Madagascar.
 But last week (8 July) a four-man delegation from the Comoros was expelled from the ministerial meeting of the Organisation of African Unity (OAU), on the grounds that their government was brought to power with the aid of mercenaries.
 So far, the government of the Comoros has not announced whether it intends to expel the mercenaries, and so appease the OAU.

 SYNOPSIS: At Moroni, on the island of Grande Comore, parades were held to celebrate the overthrow of late President, Ali Soilih, and his government.
 Since then, the mercenaries who carried out the coup d'etat have taken charge of the army and other key institutions.
 White mercenary, Colonel Bob Denard is acting as advisor to the country's joint Presidents -- Mohamed Ahmed, in the dark cap and Ahmed Abdallah.